OpenRC/openrc/STYLE-GUIDE.md

 The Reported-by tag is required if the person who reported the bug is different from the author and committer.

-  The X-[Distro]-Bug/Bug-URL tags are required if this commit is related to a bug reported to us by a specific distribution   of linux or a *BSD.
-Also, [Distro] should be replaced with the name of the distribution, e.g. X-Gentoo-Bug.
+The Bug tag is required if this commit is related to an issue reported via an external bug tracker.

 [1]	http://en.wikipedia.org/wiki/Indent_style#BSD_KNF_style
 [2] http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html